Field NotesBy Hannah Bradley | Jan 2026

 Next Practices for Collaborative Research

-Sensor Array project, Co-PI Caitlin Wylie and postdoc Hannah Bradley have focused their social science research on observing and analyzing the developing collaboration between our academic colleagues and our community partners, asking “How can scientists and communities best work toward common goals?”
+For the NNA Utqiaġvik Sensor Array project, Co-PI Caitlin Wylie and postdoc Hannah Bradley have focused their social science research on observing and analyzing the developing collaboration between our academic colleagues and our community partners, asking “How can scientists and communities best work toward common goals?”

-Our goal is to have our continued work in Alaska be effective and ethical.
-That means understanding how we can work together more effectively in future research projects in ways that benefit both science and communities.
-This focus contributes to ongoing discussions across the Arctic on how the “coproduction” of research can contribute to regional resilience.
-Co-production is an approach that aims to bring together diverse groups to collaborate as equals, sharing power, knowledge, and resources, to create outcomes (in this case, science) for collective benefit.
-After observing meetings, fieldwork, and presentations over three years, we have identified several key themes related to effective and ethical collaboration:
+We naturally want our continued work in Alaska be both effective and ethical.
+That means understanding how we can work together effectively in future research in ways that benefit both science and communities.
+This focus contributes to ongoing discussions across the Arctic on how the “co-production” of research can contribute to regional resilience.

 - Be invited.